akulmizev/texieve/docs/finetune.md

 Currently supported tasks are:

 - `classification`: text classification with `Classifier`
+- `nli`: natural language inference with `Classifier`
 - `pos`: part-of-speech tagging with `Tagger`
 - `ner`: named entity recognition with `Tagger`

+Note that both `Classifier` and `Tagger` expect the label fields to be `labels` and `tags`, respectively.
+In the case that a dataset does not use these fields, you can rename them using the `rename_columns` method from the `datasets` library.